cu5tmtp/Greg-E-core/README.md

 * **Star Maykr:** A endgame machine that creates a star that you have to feed.
 Recipes have a weight cost, if star weight goes below 0 or 500, the machine explodes.
     * **Recipe Type:** `star_maykr_singularities`
     * **Recipe Creation:** Add `.addData('weight', X)` to recipes (where X is a whole number like 1, 2, 3..., this is the weight that will be deducted from the star weight).
+* **Fornax Universi:** A flagship multiblock, full on redered effects of a black hole with orbiting planets!
+When working on a recipe, a spaceship will arrive!
+Also you have to repair the spaceship mid-recipe, or the machine explodes.

 ### Dyson Swarm System
 * **Launcher & Energy Collector:** Launch solar sails into space to generate massive amounts of energy.